Powerlearnproject/se-assignment-6-introduction-to-python-mthimunyethandiwe/README.md

 Calling the Function: add_numbers(5, 3) calls the function with 5 and 3 as arguments.
 Printing the Result: print(result)

-10. Lists and Dictionaries:
+10. List of Dictionaries:
 Lists:

 Ordered collections, indexed by integers.
 Allow duplicate elements.
 Mutable (modifiable).
 Useful for sequences of items.

  Dictionaries:

 Unordered collections of key-value pairs.
 Indexed by unique keys (immutable types like strings or numbers).